Home > Asia/Middle East > Kazakhstan > Charyn Canyon, Kolsay Lake, and Kaindy Lake Day Trip from Almaty

 Kaindy Lake (Another Viewpoint)

-We arrived back at 11:15 p.m.2 hours 15 minutes later than expected.
+We arrived back at 11:15 p.m., which was 2 hours and 15 minutes later than expected.
 This was disappointing because I had to wake up at 4:30 a.m. the next morning for my Altyn-Emel National Park tour.
-By the time I got to my hotel, it was midnight and I didn’t fall asleep until almost 1:00 a.m.—which made for a very tiring next day.

-Calk Mountains (Part of the Aktau Mountains)
+Chalk Mountains (Part of the Aktau Mountains) - Altyn Emel National Park

-The Singing Dune (Barkham)
+The Singing Dune (Barkhan) - Altyn-Emil National Park

 Charyn Canyon, Kolsay Lake, and Kaindy Lake Tips

 • Do not buy fermented horse milk in a cup without a lid and then try to drink it on the bus.
-(Yes, someone did this.)
+Yes, someone did this.

 It Was Over 100 Degrees Fahrenheit at Charyn Canyon